syhcode/Leetcode/Q165Compare Version Numbers.md

 ### Solution 1
 #### Idea:
-Split two String by"\\." and compare sections.
+Split two String by"\\\\." and compare sections; use 0 to compare with remained array.
 #### Time Complexity:
 O(n)
 #### Space Complexity: